-The Company uses the corporate auditor system.
-There is a Board of Statutory Auditors with 4 members, including 2 outside auditors, that monitors the performance of directors.
-In addition, there is a Board of Directors with 6 members, including 2 outside directors, which meets once a month, as a general rule, to decide on the main issues facing the Company and its Group companies.
-The Management Meetings, comprised of executive directors and group executives and charged with ensuring the control and flexibility of Group management, meets weekly, as a general rule, to discuss and monitor significant matters related to management and business execution of Avex Group.
-Furthermore, to ensure proper business operations by Avex Group, the Internal Affairs Department conducts monitoring in the form of operational audits in an effort to maintain and improve Avex Group's governance system.
+Avex has adopted the system of a Company with Audit and Supervisory Committee, and the Audit and Supervisory Committee, which comprises four members including three Outside Directors, audits and supervises the business execution of Directors.
+The Board of Directors comprises four Directors (who are not Audit and Supervisory Committee Members) and four Directors who are Audit and Supervisory Committee Members and, out of a total of eight Board members, three are Outside Directors, which means that Outside Directors account for more than one-third of the Board of Directors.
+The Board of Directors meets once a month, as a general rule, to decide on the main issues facing the Company and its Group companies.
+The Management Meetings, comprised of executive directors, corporate executives and executives and charged with ensuring the control and flexibility of Group management, meets twice a month, as a general rule, to discuss and monitor significant matters related to management and business execution of Avex Group.
+Further, to ensure proper business operations by Avex Group, the Internal Affairs Department conducts monitoring in the form of operational audits in an effort to maintain and improve Avex Group's governance framework.

-Furthermore, with the aim of ensuring the effectiveness and soundness of business operations, Avex Group has established the following committees.
+In addition, with the aim of ensuring the effectiveness and soundness of business operations, Avex Group has established the following corporate governance units.

-The Group has a system of internal controls for increasing the effectiveness and efficiency of its business operations and ensuring the reliability of its financial reporting.
+The Group maintains and develops a system of internal controls for ensuring the reliability of its financial reporting and increasing the effectiveness and efficiency of its business operations.
 In accordance with its "Fundamental Policy for Internal Controls," the Group checks the status and configuration of its system of internal controls every fiscal year.
 Moreover, to maintain and improve its system, the Group sets a compliance policy that underlies its corporate ethics stance, and all executives and employees are made aware of and fully understand the importance of strict compliance with laws and regulations.
-Furthermore, the Group has established an Internal Reporting System ("Helpline") and allocated external lawyers to the Helpline to continually strive to guard against infractions of laws and regulations, unfair practices, and ethical transgressions occurring within Avex.
+The Group has also established an Internal Reporting System ("Helpline") and allocated external lawyers to the Helpline to continually strive to guard against infractions of laws and regulations, unfair practices, and ethical transgressions occurring within Avex.

-Avex appoints two outside directors and two outside auditors.
-When these outside directors and auditors are selected, Avex sets forth the Independence Standards as follows.
+Avex appoints three Outside Directors.
+When these Outside Directors are selected, Avex sets forth the Independence Standards as follows to assess their independence.

-Avex deems that the outside officer (outside director and outside auditor) is independent if he/she does not meet any of the following criteria.
+Avex deems that the Outside Director is independent if he/she does not meet any of the following criteria.

-The outside auditors also attend the monthly meetings of the Board of Directors and the Board of Auditors meetings, which are also held once a month as a general rule, and so are aware of the situation regarding business execution by directors of Avex and its Group companies.
-The outside auditors also verify the results of internal audits carried out by the Internal Affairs Department, as well as the audit reports made by the accounting auditor and of the structural condition of the system for internal controls.
-This knowledge enables them to liaise with the relevant departments to ensure that the necessary actions are taken to make corrections to and ensure the appropriateness of the Group's business operations.
+The Outside Directors attend the meetings of Avex's Board of Directors, which are held once a month as a general rule.
+Along with monitoring the status of management, the Outside Directors offer advice and exchange opinions when necessary with respect to business decisions.
+The Outside Directors also attend the monthly meetings of the Audit and Supervisory Committee, which are held once a month as a general rule, and so are aware of the situation regarding business execution by Directors of Avex and its Group companies.
+The Outside Directors also verify the results of internal audits carried out by the Internal Affairs Department, as well as the audit reports made by the accounting auditor and the structural condition of the system for internal controls.
+This knowledge enables them to liaise with the relevant departments to ensure the appropriateness of the Group's business operations.

-Pursuant to Article 427, Paragraph 1 of the Companies Act of Japan, Avex has entered into contracts with all of the outside directors and outside auditors to limit the liability of each outside director/outside auditor to Avex under Article 423, Paragraph 1 of the same act.
-The amount of liability set forth in each contract is the minimum liability stipulated by Article 425, Paragraph 1 of the Companies Act.
-These limitations of liability are prefaced on good faith on the part of the outside directors and auditors, as well as the absence of any substantial losses pertaining to their respective duties.
+Pursuant to Article 427, Paragraph 1 of the Companies Act of Japan, Avex has entered into contracts with all of the non-executive Directors to limit their liability to Avex under Article 423, Paragraph 1 of the same act.
+The maximum amount of liability set forth in each contract is the minimum liability stipulated by Article 425, Paragraph 1 of the Companies Act.
+The limitation of liability applies only to duties of the non-executive Directors performed in good faith and without gross negligence.

-There are no capital, human, business or other relationship of interests between outside directors, outside auditors, or a company at which an outside director and/or an outside auditor serves or had served as an officer and the Company, other directors and auditors.
+There are no capital, human, business or other relationship of interests between a company at which an Outside Director serves or had served as an officer and the Company and its other Directors.

 The Company has positioned executive compensation as a driver to achieve sustained growth that will bring about greater corporate value.
 For the system to function properly from this perspective, decisions associated with the specific design and operation of the Company's system of executive compensation should take into account objective viewpoints from outside the Company.
-To this end, Avex has adopted a 3-person Compensation Committee chaired by an outside director and with an additional outside auditor and a director as members.
+To this end, Avex has adopted a three-person Compensation Committee chaired by an Independent Outside Director and with an additional Independent Outside Director and a Director as members.
 Decisions made at the Board of Directors are based on the findings of the Compensation Committee.